-Lastly, an agreed proposal from Plaintiffs and Defendants was submitted to the court in January, 2018, and approved by the court in August, 2018, to consider a plan in which a collaborative approach between parties to provide concrete steps to address the forensic mental health system are outlined and submitted to the Governor's office.
-OFMHS continues to work with the court and Plaintiffs in a concerted effort to bring components of the proposal to fruition so as to better-serve Trueblood class members and all individuals placed in the custody of DSHS for forensic services.
+Lastly, the agreed contempt settlement, approved by the court in August, 2018, has given rise to an implementation plan that was preliminarily approved by the court in March, 2019 and will be finalized in June, 2019.
+OFMHS continues to work with the court and Plaintiffs in a concerted effort to bring components of the settlement to fruition so as to better-serve Trueblood class members and all individuals placed in the custody of DSHS for forensic services.